ioccc-src/webtool/README.md

 **IMPORTANT NOTE:** You may find problems running `ioccc.py` due to various things such as the tcp port being unavailable, certain files not being ready, or the development server having issues.
-Testing outside of a docker container is **NOT supported and may fail**!
+Testing outside of a docker container is **NOT SUPPORTED AND MIGHT FAIL**!

 To deactivate the above python environment: